cfreer/PerfectTeam/reports/weekly_status_report_6.md

 - Add images, such as player profiles

 #### Progress and Issues
+This week involved a lot fo research for me, as I was looking into appropriate API's at minimal to no cost that would allow us to update current game scores as they happened. i eventually located one with the help of our project manager that would give us the desired information, and began implementing a comonent titles "box score" that would update the given scores as they were updated.
+I also focused on completing the homework and added a few tests.
+I am currently not stuck, and just need oen more API call to work so that I can successfully implement the box score component.

 #### Plans and Goals
+- Finish the games page
+- add player profile images and other stats to the players page.

 ### 2. Amanda
 #### Goals From Last Week